cloudflare/cloudflare-docs/products/gateway/src/content/reporting/activity-log.md

 The HTTP version of the origin that Gateway connected to on behalf of the user.

 #### Policy Details
-The policy corresponding to the decision Gateway made based on the traffic critera of the request.
+The policy corresponding to the decision Gateway made based on the traffic criteria of the request.